MA Accounting and Business

 We also accept a wider range of international qualifications and tests.

-As this degree is very popular, we strongly recommend that international students apply by 15 January 2020.
+As this degree is very popular, we strongly recommend that international students apply by 15 January 2021 as we can't guarantee to consider all applications after this date.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.